§ 3401 Write-in candidates in general.

 (b) Superior Court shall account for write-in votes cast for other than declared write-in candidates as “Other Write-in Votes.”

-(c) A person shall declare himself or herself a write-in candidate for an office by filing a Write-in Candidate Declaration with the State Election Commissioner for a statewide office or to the Department of Elections for the county in which the election is to be held for General Assembly, county or City of Wilmington offices no later than 4:30 p.m. on September 30 in the year of a general election.
-If September 30 is a Saturday, Sunday or holiday, the declaration shall be filed no later than 4:30 p.m. on the next day that is not a Saturday, Sunday or holiday.
-If the boundary of a General Assembly office includes more than 1 county, the person shall file that person’s Write-in Candidate Declaration with the Department of Elections for the county in which that person is a registered voter.
+(c) A person shall declare as a write-in candidate for an office by filing a Write-in Candidate Declaration with the State Election Commissioner for a statewide office or the Department office for the county in which the election is to be held for General Assembly, county, or City of Wilmington offices no later than 4:30 p.m. on September 20 in the year of a general election.
+If September 20 is a Saturday, Sunday, or holiday, the declaration must be filed no later than 4:30 p.m. on the next day that is not a Saturday, Sunday, or holiday.
+If the boundary of a General Assembly office includes more than 1 county, the person shall file that person’s Write-in Candidate Declaration with the Department office for the county in which that person is a registered voter.

 (e) A person shall not declare himself or herself a write-in candidate if that person is a candidate on the general election ballot.